gageml/gage/tests/lib-board-util.md

     >>> from gage._internal.types import *

-`board_util` provides support for loading boards and generating the JSON-encodable data used to render boards.
+`board_util` provides support for loading boards and generating the JSON-encodable data used to render them.

     >>> from gage._internal.board_util import *